cwendorf/EASI/docs/Functions/README.md

 `estimate` | estimate the statistic and its confidence interval `plot` | plot the descriptive statistics or the estimates `test` | test the estimates for statistical significance

-Then the functions add an object (the noun that indicates the parameter or item to be analyzed).

 #### Data and Distributions